hadoyyo/Arena/README.md

 - Python 3.10

 ## Requirements
-Any system capable of running .exe files in a command-line environment that supports emoji display.
+Any system capable of running .exe files in a command line environment that supports emoji display.

 ## Setup Instructions